tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 2. Name it something memorable, such as "TinybirdDynamoCDC".
 3. Choose Python 3.10 as the runtime.
 4. Set the architecture to x86_64.
-5. Set the timeout to 1 minute.
+5. Set the timeout to 5 minutes.
 6. Assign the IAM role created in step 1.
 7. Use the code from TinyDynamoCDC.py for the function.
 8. Deploy the function.